pablojimeno/code-rails/chapter_6_rails_mvc_breakdown/red.md

     fill_in "Technologies used", with: "Rails, Ruby, Bootstrap, HTML5, CSS3"
     click_on "Create Project"
     page.text.must_include "Project has been created"
-    assert page.has_css?("#notice"), "Expected a flash notice on this page, none found." page.status_code.must_equal 200 end end
+    assert page.has_css?(".notice"), "Expected a flash notice on this page, none found." page.status_code.must_equal 200 end end